tylerbarker/sql_kit/README.md

 #### 1. Create SQL files

 SQL files are housed in subdirectories under the root SQL directory.
 This is `priv/repo/sql` by default but is configurable via `:root_sql_dir` config option.
+The `priv/` directory is recommended because these files are included in Mix releases by default.

 ```sql
 -- priv/repo/sql/reports/stats.sql